DylanLRPollock/Monkey-Head-Project/README.md

 to keep the preloaded dataset up to date.
 Many helpers that work with these files now respect the `MEMORY_DIR` environment variable so you can store your PDF collection elsewhere without modifying the code.
+`storage_management.py` helps keep the `memory/` directory organized by automatically creating the standard subfolders, sorting stray files by extension and removing empty directories.
 `set_api_keys.py` walks you through entering API credentials.
 Choose which services to connect (OpenAI, Google, or DeepSeek) or select the auto option to configure all of them at once.